pbennett/algo-export/README.md

 }
 ```

-# Building and using the program
+# Building the program

-This solution assumes you're a go developer, or at least somewhat familiar with it.
+This solution assumed you're a go developer, or at least somewhat familiar with it.
-Even if not, if you'd just like to use the program it's quite simple to build yourself.
+Even if not, if you'd just like to use the program it's simple to build yourself.

 First, download the go compiler from https://golang.org/